autism transition program | Berkeley studentlife5 1

 Specialized Transition Programs

-CIP is one of the most comprehensive programs in the world helping young adults find success in college, employment, and independent living.
-We offer full-year and summer program options for adolescents and young adults with autism, ADHD, and other learning differences.
+CIP is one of the most comprehensive transition programs in the world helping unique young adults with special needs find success in college, employment, and independent living.
+We offer Full-Year and two-week Summer Program options at several locations across the US for adolescents and young adults with high-functioning autism, ADHD, and other learning differences.

-CIP’s programs were specially designed to help these talented and unique young people learn independent living skills, attend college, and gain employment experience.
+Our programs have been specially designed to help these talented and unique young people learn independent living skills, social skills, attend college, and gain employment experience; in order to take their rightful place as citizen’s of the world.

 Day trip